Planet

 Regenerating Nature

-Since 2020, we have been investing in regenerative agricolture as part of our sourcing strategy, including regenerative silk, cotton, linen and wool supply chains.
+Since 2020, we have been investing in regenerative agriculture as part of our sourcing strategy, including regenerative silk, cotton, linen and wool supply chains.
 We made a commitment to source regenerative raw materials for our collections and this goal is also a pillar in our circularity strategy.
 Regenerative farming practices enable a range of benefits for people and planet, such as: improved soil health, water quality, biodiversity, animal welfare and carbon sequestration for the long-term.
 It also contributes to local livelihoods, supporting farming communities and enabling farmers to become holistic guardians of their land.
-We have been scaling up regenerative agriculture and reviving local supply chains through partnering with a number of projects in Italy and around the world so far, including: regenerative wool from Uruguay, where we are supporting a group of ten farmers for the adoption of regenerative agriculture practices, with a projected potential to replace 19% of the conventional wool we currently use; regenerative wool from Alpago, in the Italian region of Veneto, whereby we have already started integrating this wool into our collections starting with Gucci Aria; and silk from an organic farming pilot project in the South of Italy that can be used in the House’s future collections.
+We have been scaling up regenerative agriculture and reviving local supply chains through partnering with a number of projects in Italy and around the world so far, including: regenerative wool from Uruguay, where we are supporting a group of ten farmers for the adoption of regenerative agriculture practices spanning 100,000 hectares of land, with a projected potential to replace 19% of the conventional wool we currently use.

 Recycling Materials